Stará Ľubovňa: Names

 The name is of Slovak or Slavic origin and is potentially derived from a personal name.
 It comes from a root ľub- meaning lovely, nicely.
-The same root is present in Czech Libeň, Polish Lublin, Slovenian Ljubljana and others similar Slavic geographic names.
+The same root is present in Czech Libeň, Polish Lublin, Slovenian Ljubljana and similar Slavic geographic names.
 The German name Altlublau and the Hungarian Ólubló were derived from the Slovak version.

 Geography

 Stará Ľubovňa is situated on the Poprad River 15 km south of the Polish border and 30 km east of the High Tatras.
 It is one of the oldest towns in the Spiš, an historic administrative county (comitatus) of the Kingdom of Hungary, and is today the administrative capital of the district of Stará Ľubovňa in the Prešov Region.

 History

 In 1292 Stará Ľubovňa is first mentioned as Libenow.
-Until it became a free royal town in 1364 the town fell under the jurisdiction of the castle.
+In 1311, the Ľubovňa Castle was mentioned.
+In 1323, King Charles I granted the castles of Ľubovňa and Plaveč to Palatine Philip Drugeth.
+At that time, Lubowla was held by Count Nicholas.
+In 1342, Louis the Great granted the settlement town privileges.
+In 1384, a meeting took place in Lubowla between Sigismund of Luxembourg, Margrave of Brandenburg, and the Polish nobles, to discuss the conditions for the Hungarian princess Jadwiga's arrival in Poland to assume the throne after her father.

-In 1412 it belonged to the 16 Spiš towns given by the Hungarian King Sigismund of Luxemburg as a deposit to King Władysław II of Poland.
+Sigismund, already King of Hungary by then, held another meeting here in 1412 with Władysław Jagiełło, King of Poland.
+At this meeting Ľubovňa was among 16 Spiš towns given by the Sigismund of Luxemburg as a deposit to King Władysław II of Poland.
 The pledge was part of the Treaty of Lubowla and was thought to be only for a short time, but it finally lasted for 360 years.

+Ľubovňa became the seat of a separate starostwo of Spiš.
+The first starosta was Paweł Gładysz, who spoke Hungarian; he was succeeded by the famous knight Zawisza the Black.
+In 1587, during Archduke Maximilian of Austria’s bid for the Polish crown, his supporters seized the castle; however, after Maximilian’s defeat at Byczyna, it returned to Polish hands.
+During the Swedish Deluge, the Crown Treasury was brought to the castle from Kraków.

 Only in the course of the first Partition of Poland in 1772 during the reign of Maria Theresa of Austria the territory came back to the Kingdom of Hungary.
 The pledge was actually an advantage for the towns concerned because they did not have to submit themselves to the comitatus or nobility and had a neutral position in turmoils between Poland and Hungary.

+Before the establishment of independent Czechoslovakia in 1918, Stará Ľubovňa was part of Szepes County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+On 24 January 1945, the Red Army dislodged the Wehrmacht from Stará Ľubovňa and it was once again part of Czechoslovakia.